v-jonathangu/dotnet-zip-packaging/README.md

 `mkdir webapp`
 `cd webapp`
 `dotnet new webapp`
-- Create a Folder publish profile like the following
+- Create a Folder publish profile like the following (needed only for MSBuild)
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <!--